These are classes typically, but not always, offered. Class offerings depend upon student interest and faculty knowledge.

 A hands-on exploration of the physics of sound and music.
 Great for science fans!

-All levels of musicianship are welcome.
+All levels of musicianship welcomed.
 Learn how to write lyrics and melodies with or without an instrument.
-Experienced songwriters (you have written numerous songs) who wish to hone their craft should sign up for the Experienced level class.
+Songwriters who have written numerous songs and wish to hone their craft should sign up for the Experienced class.
+Beginning, and Experienced skill levels.

-For fiddlers, mandolin and guitar players, and other melodic instrument players who want to explore the compositional side of folk music.
+For fiddlers, mandolin players, and other melodic instrument players who want to learn how to write a tune.
 Dissect fiddle tunes to find out what makes them tick.
-Explore compositional strategies and see how to use melodic development to turn a small phrase into a fiddle tune!
+Turn a small phrase into a fiddle tune.
+Learn how to open up to those magic bits of inspiration!
 We will work on writing a new tune together.

-These classes focus on playing music with others.
-Some styles require specific instruments; other styles or genres are open to all instruments.
+These classes focus on learning tunes to play with others.
+Some styles use specific, traditional instruments, other styles are open to all instruments.

-Learn classic bluegrass tunes.
-Become bluegrass savvy, improve your playing and make your band sound better!
-The focus will be on lead playing, but expect to learn rhythm, too.
+For fiddle, mandolin, guitar, and other lead instruments.
+Learn classic bluegrass tunes, become bluegrass savvy, improve your playing, and make your band sound better!
+The focus will be on lead playing, but expect to learn rhythm too.
+All skill levels.

-We call them "fiddle tunes" because they are easily played on fiddles and usually written for the fiddle, but any instrument can play a fiddle tune - including flute, guitar, and cello!
-All instruments, styles and abilities.
+We call them "fiddle tunes" because they are easily played on fiddles and usually are written for the fiddle, but any instrument can play a fiddle tune - including flute, guitar, mandolin, and cello!
+All instruments, styles, and abilities.

 Jam every day.
 Learn the protocol and repertoire for bluegrass, old time, Celtic, swing, folk music and more.
-Learn when to play, sing, take leads, etc. All instruments - just like Folk Arts Saturday Sessions held throughout the year at Mary’s music studio!
+Learn when to play, sing, take leads etc. All instruments - just like Folk Arts Saturdays at Mary’s studio!
+All skill levels.

-Beginners ~ You have no improvisational experience and you are relatively new to your instrument.
+Beginners ~ No improvisational experience and you are relatively new to your instrument.

 Intermediate ~ Some improvisational experience and some knowledge of chord structure and scales.
 You are at an intermediate or advanced skill level on your instrument.